RaviKMalhotra/GCP/GCP Certifications/Foundational_Level-Digital Cloud Leader/GCP Infrastructure/Overview of GCP Infrastructure.md

 Hybrid cloud combines the best of both worlds, integrating public and private cloud environments to allow data and applications to move seamlessly between them.
 This model offers greater flexibility and optimization of existing infrastructure, enabling businesses to scale workloads across different environments based on their specific needs.
 By leveraging hybrid cloud, organizations can achieve a balance between cost efficiency, security, and performance, making it a versatile solution for a wide range of applications and industries.

 # IaaS in GCP
+- Virtualization is the mother of Cloud Computing, be it any offerings either IaaS, PaaS, or SaaS.
+- Important layers in setting up the Infrastructure:
+   - Hardware   (Bare Metal)
+   - Hypervisor (VMware, ESXi, virtualization techniques).
-- Infrastructure as a Service (IaaS) is a cloud computing model that provides virtualized computing resources over the internet.
+- Infrastructure as a Service (IaaS) is a cloud computing model that provides **virtualized** computing resources over the internet.
 - It offers businesses the flexibility to rent virtual machines, storage, and networking components on a pay-as-you-go basis.
-- This eliminates the need for investing in and maintaining physical hardware, allowing organizations to scale their infrastructure up or down based on demand.
+- This eliminates the need for **investing in and maintaining physical hardware**, allowing organizations to scale their infrastructure up or down based on demand.
 - IaaS is ideal for businesses that require robust and scalable computing power without the overhead of managing physical servers.

 **IaaS (Infrastructure as a Service)**